13 Days Ho Chi Minh Trail with 12 nights accommodation included.

 Also written as Ban Me Thuot, the capital city of Dak Lak province, Southern Vietnam.
 In reality, the city is the largest in Vietnam’s Central Highlands region and is famous as the regional “capital of coffee”, home to many Vietnamese famous coffee brands.

 A coastal city and capital of Khanh Hoa province, in Southern Vietnam.
 Nha Trang is well known for its beaches and scuba diving and has developed into a popular destination for domestic and international tourists, attracting large numbers of visitors on the Southeast Asia circuit.
-In reality, Nha Trang Bay is considered as among the world’s most beautiful bays.
+In reality, Nha Trang Bay is considered among the world’s most beautiful bays.
 The city is home to the famous Po Nagar Tower built by the Champa.
 Being a coastal city, Nha Trang is a centre for marine science based at the Nha Trang Oceanography Institute.
 The Hon Mun marine protected area is one of four first marine protected areas in the world admitted by the IUCN.

 Our 13 Days Ho Chi Minh Trail By Motorbike ride ends mid-day the day after we load the bikes on the train at Nha Trang station.